flowstarts2020/SaleSpheres/README.md

 ## Objective
-The objective of this repository is leverage a Node.js application that is deployed on a serverless platform and developed a centralised application platform bashboard.
-This bashboard is using a third-party monitoring tool SenseDeep on monitoring the function and health on this serverless application.
+The objective of this repository is leverage a Node.js application that is deployed on a serverless platform and developed a centralised application platform dashboard.
+This dashboard is using a third-party monitoring tool SenseDeep as well as CloudWatch on monitoring the function and health on this serverless application.

 ## Step 1: Create a code repository in GitHub
 Create via github account